kchapelier/SimpleMidiInput.js/README-MIDILEARN.md

  * id : A unique id for the parameter, can be any arbitrary string or number
  * min : The minimum value of the parameter (will default to 0)
  * max : The maximum value of the parameter (mandatory)
- * value : The current value of the paramter
+ * value : The current value of the parameter
  * events : An object containing the different events bound to the parameter

 Events :